 1. What is your class and section number?
 Psyc 2.
 When you email your professor, include and in the subject line.
 3. Is the Final exam optional?
 Yes No 4.
 How many points will you lose if you do not review your quizzes, exams a papers? nd first two 5.
 Do your papers have to be typed and double-spaced?
 Yes No 6.
-If you do not understand an assignment or something said in class, you sl hould 7.
+If you do not understand an assignment or something said in class, you sl nould 7.
 How many observation papers will count toward your final grade?
 8. What is the penalty for turning in papers late? - 9.
 What is the latest a late paper will be accepted?
 10 .
-How many absences are considered excessive? ng a completed hard copy of this quiz to my office during my office ho sday, August 26 by 3pm. ours by , unders gnature below indicates that I have read the syllabus and understand the requirement stand that it is in my best interest to attempt all assignments and discuss in person under I do not understand.
+How many absences are considered excessive? plete online prior to the second Friday of the semester.
+This quiz is wo when submitted with your signature. rth up to 10 unders gnature below indicates that I have read the syllabus and understand the requirement and that it is in my best interest to attempt all assignments and discuss in person wing I do not understand.
 Print N Name Signat ure